11BelowStudio/HECC-IT/README.md

 table of contents for the technical documentation.

-If you want to see the information about every single class/method/etc all individually documented, please go to the [./JavaDocs](./JavaDocs) folder for the full JavaDoc-style documentation.
-You may need to download and unzip that folder on your computer to actually browse it as intended.
+If you want to see the information about every single class/method/etc all individually documented, please go to the [./JavaDocs](./JavaDocs.zip) folder for the full JavaDoc-style documentation.
+You will to download and unzip that folder on your computer to actually browse through them though.

 If you wanted a brief overview of the classes in each package, please refer to the package-level READMEs in each subfolder of [./src](./src).